redstone99/hass-alert2/README.md

 ### Alert2 internal errors

+Alert2 automatically defines a few event alerts that fire internally:

+* `alert2.alert2_global_exception` - This event alert fires if an HA task crashes due to an unhandled exception.
+This includes tasks for components outside Alert2.
+For this alert, `throttle_fires_per_mins` defaults to `[20,60]` to limit alerts if some component goes into a crash loop.

+* `alert2.alert2_warning` - This event alert fires if the config contains something that is likely wrong but not an error (for example setting `clear_notificaiton` without setting `annotate_messages` to false).
+It fires at most once for each type of warning over the lifetime of your HA install.

+* `alert2.alert2_error` - This event alert fires on config errors and errors in Alert2 itself.
+If you specify a notifier that doesn't exist for `alert2.error` itself, then it falls back to `persistent_notification`.

+Each of these alerts can be configured in your config, either YAML or via the UI.
+To disable notifications for an alert, you can set the notifier to `null`.
+See example in the [Tracked](#tracked) section, below.

-Alert2 automatically defines an alert, `alert2.error`.
-It fires and will notify you of problems in your configuration file as well as if Alert2 internally encounters a problem, such as a notifier that does not exist.
-If you don't want to be notified of errors like these, an option, `skip_internal_errors`, is available.
-One reason this alert is important is because if Alert2 itself encounters a problem, you may stop receiving alerts for things you do care about.
+If you want to completely disable these internal alerts, you can set `skip_internal_errors` to true.
+However, note that if `alert2.alert2_error` fires indicating a problem, you may stop receiving alerts for things you do care about.
 So in a sense, this alert is at least as important as your most important alert.

-`alert2.error` may be configured.
-See example in the [Tracked](#tracked) section, below.
-If you specify a notifier that doesn't exist for `alert2.error` itself, then it falls back to `persistent_notification`.

-Alert2 installs a HA global handler to detect internal tasks that die and fires `alert2.error`.
-So you may see it fire for problems outside of Alert2.

 ## Configuration